-Make flash cards with words that give you problems.
-Write the word on one side, the definition on the back.
-Underneath the definition, write a sentence using the problem word in context.
-Hint: You're not going to learn the word if the sentence goes something like, "I don't know the word 'onerous'."
+Help your elementary-aged child to make flash cards with words that give him problems.
+Instruct him to write the word on one side, the definition on the back.
+Underneath the definition, he should write a sentence using the problem word in context.
+Hint: He’s not going to learn the word if the sentence goes something like, "I don't know the word 'onerous'."
 Make sure the sentence gives clues about what the word means.
 For example: "Learning all these vocabulary words doesn't have to be an onerous task; in fact, I can make it pretty easy!"

 An Earful of Words